National Travel & Tourism Week

 Tourism is more than people staying in local hotels and eating at restaurants, it creates jobs and drives the local economy.

 Although the pandemic will continue to impact the travel industry for many years, there are signs of recovery.
-See the effects of travel on The Colony and the “Power of Travel” in Texas.
+See the effects of travel on the nation, state and city.

 - State of Texas, Office of the Governor, Economic Development & Tourism: https://gov.texas.gov/travel-texas